 Nationwide, approximately 6% of total postsecondary appropriations are derived from local funds, with 95% of the appropriations utilized by community and technical colleges.
 There are 37 states with local taxing districts that provide a local funding source to a community or technical college.
 Louisiana is one of only two states in the Southern Regional Education Board (SREB) that does not provide a local appropriation to community and technical colleges.
-With Louisiana's disproportionate wealth across its various parishes, allowing local taxing districts would have an uneven and inequitable effect on public postsecondary education's ability to serve their regions.
-However, the State of Louisiana has an untapped resource of a statewide property tax that could be used to support public postsecondary education.
-Allocating state property tax revenue to public and postsecondary education would be essential to the system's ability to respond to local workforce needs and maintain economic competitiveness in Louisiana while holding down tuition costs.
+With Louisiana's disproportionate wealth across its various parishes, allowing local taxing districts would have an uneven and inequitable effect on community and technical colleges' ability to serve their regions.
+However, the State of Louisiana has an untapped resource of a statewide property tax that could be used to support community and technical colleges.
+Allocating state property tax revenue to community and technical colleges would be essential to the system's ability to respond to local workforce needs and maintain economic competitiveness in Louisiana while holding down tuition costs.

-2.5 The Board of Regents recommends that the Louisiana Legislature utilize the existing constitutional state property taxing authority (Article VII, Section 19) to support public postsecondary education.
+2.5 The Board of Regents recommends that the Louisiana Legislature utilize the existing constitutional state property taxing authority (Article VII, Section 19) to support public community and technical colleges throughout the State.